Optimal Reaction Coordinates: Variational Characterization and Sparse Computation

 The value of $p^t(x,y)$ can be interpreted as the transition probability from an infinitesimal neighborhood around $x$ to an infinitesimal neighborhood around $y$.
 Decomposability now holds, among others, for systems for which this transition can be decomposed into two consecutive stages: \begin{enumerate} \item[1)] a slow transition from $x$ to anywhere on the level set $\Sigma_\xi\big(\xi(y)\big)$, for which the (infinitesimal) transition probability is given by $p^t_D(x,\xi(y))$, and \item[2)] an instantaneous equilibration on that level set with respect to the invariant density $\pi(y)$, which does no longer depend on the starting point. \end{enumerate} Hence, for systems for which this decomposition exists, condition~\eqref{eq:decomposability} again describes a sensible definition of good RCs.
 Note however that not only such ``physically decomposable'' systems fulfil the above definition, but that~\eqref{eq:decomposability} describes a more generic ``conceptual decomposability'', as we will see in Section~\ref{sec:examples_reducible}.

-\begin{remark} The above notion of deflatability also has a time- and space-discrete equivalent for discrete Markov chains, which was defined by some of the authors in~\cite{bittracher_probabilistic_2021} (however the condition was called ``deflatability'' there).
-There it was shown that for Markov chains fulfilling both the lumpability and deflatability condition, a ``compressed'' Markov chain between certain aggregates of the original states exists, and that the full Markov chain can be (approximately) restored from the compressed chain. \end{remark}
+\begin{remark} The above notion of decomposability also has a time- and space-discrete equivalent for discrete Markov chains, which was defined by some of the authors in~\cite{bittracher_probabilistic_2021} (however the condition was called ``deflatability'' there).
+There it was shown that for Markov chains fulfilling both the lumpability and deflatability condition, a ``compressed'' Markov chain between certain aggregates of the original states exists, and that the full Markov chain can be restored from the compressed chain. \end{remark}